Long-Term Capital Gains Tax: How Much Tax Will I Owe?

 What should you know before you sell?

-If you’re considering selling assets, such as stock, it’s best to plan ahead.
+If you’re considering selling assets, such as stock, it’s best to plan ahead to minimize impacts to your federal income tax bill.
 A little planning now can save you a lot of capital gains tax when you file your return.

 Consider these options:

-• Don’t hang on to losing investments just to avoid taking a loss.
+- Don’t hang on to losing investments just to avoid taking a loss.
 Consider selling assets at a loss to offset capital gains.
+This is called tax-loss harvesting.
 The IRS only taxes your net capital gain, and you can reduce your gains by deducting your capital losses.
 You can even deduct up to $3,000 in capital losses from your ordinary income if your losses exceed your capital gains.

-• Give stock that has gone up in value to charity.
-Donating stock to charity gives you a tax deduction for the amount it’s worth now.
-Also, you don’t have to pay capital gains tax on it.
+- Give stock that has gone up in value to charity.
+If you’re an itemizer, donating stock to charity gives you a tax deduction for the amount it’s worth now.
+Plus, you don’t have to pay capital gains tax on it.
+(Note that you won’t be able to write off stock donations if you take the standard deduction.)

-• Don’t sell all at once.
-Even if you’re not normally in the higher income tax bracket, one large sale can place you there for the year if you’re not careful.
+- Don’t sell all at once.
+Even if you’re not normally in a higher income tax bracket, one large sale can place you there for the year if you’re not careful.
 You might want to sell some stock one year and wait until January to sell some more.